Updated: Apr 20

 But one thing I've learned when you're living frugally is you don't have to have everything at once.

-Give your wallet a minute to rest and wait in order to get the best deals to have what you want.
+Give your wallet a minute to rest and wait to get the best deals to have what you want.

 I'll update this article as I add the final touches.